njericha/SedimentSourceAnalysis.jl/Readme.md

 4. resolve any dependency issues with `pkg> resolve`

 ### Importing the package
-Type `julia> using SedimentAnalysis` load the package, or `using SedimentAnalysis.SedimentTools` to load the submodule directly.
+Type `julia> using SedimentSourceAnalysis` load the package, or `using SedimentSourceAnalysis.SedimentTools` to load the submodule directly.

 ## Examples
 See the `examples` folder for the following files.